raylauxes/Japanese-Vocabulary-Generator/README.md

 # Japanese-Vocabulary-Generator

-Analyze Japanese text and make a word list.
+This script analyze a Japanese text, extract vocabulary from it, and crawl an online dictionary for word stresses--as how a Japanese word is sressed can change its meaning completely!